Shares drop as burning Ukrainian nuclear plant spooks traders across Europe

 Although the situation is reportedly under control, stock indexes were down across the continent, with London’s top index, the FTSE 100, dropping to its lowest point since October on the news.

-The index dropped by as much as 3.2% on Friday morning, retreating to less than 7,004 points – perilously close to the symbolic 7,000-point mark.
+The index closed down by 3.5%, retreating to below the symbolic 7,000-point mark.

 “Investors have been rattled by the turn of the fighting in Ukraine, after a nuclear plant was attacked which has heightened worries about the potential escalation of the crisis,” said Susannah Streeter, senior investment and markets analyst at Hargreaves Lansdown.